FAQs - Digital Thesis Submission

 How do I submit the digital copy of my thesis?

-Go to the UMER website and follow the steps to upload your thesis.
-The library will advise the Examinations Office at the MSGR that you have submitted the digital copy of your thesis.
-More detail on the technicalities of submitting your thesis can be found on their web site.
+Go to the Minerva Access website (formerly UMER) and follow the steps to upload your thesis.
+The Minerva Access website also contains information on file types and technical requirements.
+The library will advise the Examinations Office that you have submitted the digital copy of your thesis.

-Will I still be able to publish the material from my thesis in journal articles or book chapters if I put my thesis on open access in UMER?
+Will I still be able to publish the material from my thesis in journal articles or book chapters if I put my thesis on open access in Minerva Access?

 What is the difference between open access, embargoed, and restricted access?

-If you choose to make your entire thesis open access, anyone in the world can view and download or print a copy of your thesis for their own personal, non-commercial use.
+If you choose to make your entire thesis open access, a global audience can view and download or print a copy of your thesis for their own personal, non-commercial use.
 If you select citation and metadata only then your thesis' title, citation, abstract and metadata (keywords which describe your thesis which search engines use to locate information) will be displayed.
-People will not be able to access the full text of your thesis online, although they will still be able to request that a copy be sent to them by library staff, as is currently the case for theses submitted only in hard copy.
-If you would like your thesis to be made available on open access at a later date, and there are reasons why this should not happen immediately, contact the UMER team by email and they will change the status of your thesis.
+People will not be able to access the full text of your thesis online, although they will still be able to request that a copy be sent to them by library staff.
+If you would like your thesis to be made available on open access at a later date, and there are reasons why this should not happen immediately, contact the Minerva Access team by email and they will change the status of your thesis.
 An embargo will apply if your supervisor requests that the full text not be made available on open access.
 An embargo will normally only last for up to 7 years.
-Restricted access applies to the hard bound copies of a thesis to prevent access to them in the library and requires a written application.
-The 'Restricted Access Application form' can be found on the MSGR forms page.
+Restricted access applies to the hard bound thesis: the thesis will be withheld from library users for a limited time, subject to approval.
+The 'Restricted Access Application form' can be found here.

 How do I know whether I should choose open access or citation and metadata only?

 There are a number of important factors you should consider when deciding to place your thesis on open access or to only allow the citation and metadata to be displayed.
-You should consider whether or not you would wish to publish part of your thesis or your entire thesis as a book or journal article.
+You should consider whether you wish to publish part or all of your thesis as a book or journal article.
 If your thesis contains copyright material created by other people, you will generally need to seek permission from the creator or copyright owner if you decide to make your thesis available on open access.
 There may also be other reasons why your thesis cannot be made available on open access such as if it contains commercial or confidential material.
 You should consider carefully any positive or negative consequences for having the full text of your thesis available on the internet.
 It is a very important decision which must be discussed with your supervisor(s).
-Additional information about the implications of open access or citation and metadata only is available at from the University Copyright Office.
+Additional information about the implications of open access or citation and metadata only is available from the Minerva Access Team.

 I want my thesis to be on open access but my supervisor has requested that it be embargoed.
 What should I do?

 Theses are embargoed if the supervisor indicates that this should occur.
 If you believe that your thesis should be on open access contact your supervisor in the first instance to find out why they have embargoed it.
-If you still wish your thesis to be on open access you may make a case as to why the thesis should be on open access, to the MSGR under the University's grievance procedures.
-The Graduate Student Association (GSA) may be able to assist you with this.
+If you still wish your thesis to be on open access you may make a case as to why the thesis should be on open access under the University's Student Complaints and Grievances policy and procedures.
+You may also wish to seek advice from the Student Union Advocacy Service UMSU Inc.

 If my thesis is embargoed for 7 years what, if anything, is displayed?
 What happens after 7 years?

 Only your thesis citation, abstract and metadata (keywords which describe your thesis which search engines use to locate information) will be displayed.
 The rest of the information will be stored in the database but will not be accessible.
-If you contact UMER and request that the thesis be made available on open access after 7 years, at this time the entire thesis will be viewable and searchable.
-How do I know if there is copyright material in my thesis?
-Typical examples of copyright material found within a thesis include pictures, photographs, graphs, tables, sound recordings or films which have been created by others.
-If you have any questions regarding copyright, information is available from the University Copyright Office through their website or by email.
+Once the embargo period has expired, the entire thesis will be viewable and searchable on Minerva Acccess.

 How do I know if there is copyright material in my thesis?